Potter trial jurors see differences between gun, Taser

 They also saw autopsy photos, which Chu limited after Potter’s attorneys objected earlier in the trial.
 Wright’s mother, who has been present for much of the testimony, was not in court as the autopsy photos were shown.

-Testimony was scheduled to resume Tuesday and the state is expected to rest its case midweek.

-Separately, prosecutors filed two motions Monday, including one designed to limit the opinion of witnesses who are not testifying as experts.
+The judge heard arguments Tuesday on two motions filed by prosecutors.
+One is designed to limit the opinion of witnesses who are not testifying as experts.
 That came after Johnson last week testified that Potter’s actions were authorized under state law.
 Johnson was not testifying as an expert on the police use of force.

 Prosecutors also asked Chu for permission to question police officers about union membership.
-They wrote that Potter had roles in the union, including as president, that gave her an elevated level of respect among her coworkers.
-They want to ask officers about it so jurors can evaluate any potential bias toward Potter.
+They argued that Potter had roles in the union, including as president, that gave her an elevated level of respect among her coworkers.
+They wanted to ask officers about it so that jurors could evaluate any potential bias toward Potter, but Chu denied that motion on Tuesday.

 The case is being heard by a mostly white jury.